 Because of you we can make a larger impact through our programs and services – the connections and investment of so many people have inspired positive change in thousands of lives.
 Here are just a few of those stories.

 Local artist and youth advocate, Micala Gingrich Gaylord works with EmberHope Youthville’s residential youth as part of a trauma-based, expressive arts program on the Newton campus.

 The artwork represents each artist’s personal experience, trauma, hopes, dreams, and goals.
 EmberHope Youthville’s expressive arts program strives to provide a productive outlet

 and a means of self-expression for youth struggling to find their voice.

-You are invited to “walk a mile in their shoes” by reading and sharing their stories to inspire hope, healing, and action for children in the child welfare system.
+You are invited to “Walk-A-Mile in their shoes” to inspire hope, healing, and action for children who have faced unimaginable levels of trauma.

 This year’s theme is “Past, Present, and Future”, a representation of the hopes and dreams for the girls in our residential program’s futures.

 Mark Arts galleries are open to the public from 10 am-5 pm, Tuesday through Saturday.
 Admission is FREE.

 Want to help share these powerful stories with more people, become a sponsor, or a host location?
 Contact us and mention Walk-A-Mile Support.